 Pupils are often in school after this for a variety of clubs and activities, and the day can also be extended through our wraparound care options, from 7.30am in the morning until 6.30pm (Junior School) or 7.30pm (Senior School) after school.

-For more information about wraparound care click here.
+You can find more information about wraparound care here.

 From the very beginning at St Chris there is a strong sense of community and we find that children quickly get to know each other across the different year groups.
 The older children in the Junior School listen to the younger ones read.
 Senior School peer mentors help guide the Junior School Council.
 The Sixth Form spends some of their community service helping in Junior School classes.
 On Thursday afternoon Options in the Senior School, children work in vertical groups with children of all ages.